hellowac/mapnik-wiki-zh-cn/OptimizeRenderingWithPostGIS.md

 FROM (SELECT ST_Extent(geom) as ext from planet_osm_line) as tmp
 ```

 ...which requires PostGIS to walk the entire result set of the queried table each time the DataSource is used for the first time in a rendering session.
-There are three parameters available for use
+There are three parameters available for use to avoid this process:

 ### extent_from_subquery
 E.g. `<Parameter name="extent_from_subquery">true</Parameter>`